Skip to main content

 3) Treat early research as direction, not certainty

-Especially in neurological conditions, it is sensible to follow the research with curiosity, read beyond headlines and avoid assuming that a promising trial will translate directly into predictable outcomes for everyone.
+Especially in neurological conditions, it's sensible to follow the research with curiosity, read beyond headlines, and avoid assuming that a promising trial will translate directly into predictable outcomes for everyone.
 Evidence evolves and approaches improve through repetition and refinement.

-If you are comparing coverage formats, you can browse NovaThera panels for wider treatment areas and full-body routines.
+If you're comparing coverage formats, you can browse NovaThera panels for wider treatment areas and full-body routines.
 For wearable facial routines, view the NovaThera Face Mask 300 Pro.

 Back to blog